 - 1. A Sessional Instructor shall be responsible to the Department Chair or designate for the teaching of the course to which they are assigned and for all the related duties which may be assigned or required for the effective conduct of the teaching duties. - 2.
-In some cases a Sessional Instructor may be expected to develop and submit such items as a course outline or textbook order in advance of the semester or to assist in following up a grade appeal or the clearing up of a deferred grade after the end of the semester. - 3.
+In some cases, a Sessional Instructor may be expected to develop and submit such items as a course outline or textbook order in advance of the semester or to assist in following up a grade appeal or the clearing up of a deferred grade after the end of the semester. - 3.
 With respect to the presentation of a course, a Sessional Instructor will be informed by the Department Chair or their designate of the limitations, if any, placed on them in such matters as course outline, selection of texts, reading lists, assignments, grading, and the use of software.
 Where the use of specific and/or specialized software is identified as a requirement for the course, such notification shall occur with the offer of employment. - 4.
 Within the scope of the course taught, and of specific limitations established from time to time by the department or by the Chair, a Sessional Instructor shall be free to present material and information related to the subject matter of the course in a manner they deem appropriate, to make independent comment, and to encourage critical judgment by students. - 5.
-A Sessional Instructor who is assigned teaching support staff to assist in the course for which they are responsible shall be required within such guidelines as may be provided by the Department Chair to outline the duties and responsibilities of each such member of the teaching support staff at the outset of the semester. - 6.
-A Sessional Instructor shall conduct themselves in a responsible and ethical manner in the performance of their duties and in their relations with students and staff. - 7.
+A Sessional Instructor who is assigned teaching support staff to assist in the course for which they are responsible shall, if they have not already in prior appointments, be provided an orientation to their own and their teaching support staff roles and responsibilities.
+They shall be required within such guidelines as may be provided by the Department Chair to outline the duties and responsibilities of each such member of the teaching support staff at the outset of the semester.
+A Sessional Instructor will be provided access to a copy of any Departmental policies and procedures that the department deems necessary for the effective conduct of duties of the appointment.

+- 6. A Sessional Instructor shall conduct themselves in a responsible and ethical manner in the performance of their duties and in their relations with students and staff. - 7.
 A Sessional Instructor shall not discriminate against any student on any of the grounds named in Article 9 "No Discrimination and No Harassment".